Al Wefaq: General Conference

 The regulatory organ which has the supreme authority, and modifies the statute, and elects the Secretary-General, his deputy, and the members of the Consultative Council, and the arbitral tribunal.

 General Secretariat

-It is the executive body of the society which is responsible for making the policies, plans & political guidelines & their execution, and taking decisions on the current issues unless it require a decision to be made by the general conference.
+It is the executive body of the society which is responsible for making the policies, plans & political guidelines & their execution, and taking decisions on the current issues unless it requires a decision to be made by the general conference.

 The Current general secretary is shaikh Ali Salman.

 Arbitral tribunal

 It is a council, which resolves the disputes and disagreements related to the internal activities of the society.

 Consultative Council

 Its responsibility is to oversee & appraise the performance of General Secretariat and to give reviews about performance levels.

 Activities Finance

 It is stated in the society's statute the following as means of finance acceptable by law: